O'Connell Monument: Funding

+domination by a foreign power."
+However, concurrent to the drive to fund a monument to O'Connell, plans to erect a memorial to Prince Albert (1819–1861) were also underway in Dublin at the same time, with Dublin Corporation having already granted a location for this in front of the old Parliament House in 1864.

+Foundation stone

 On 8 August 1864, having already collected £8,362, the first stage of the monument's construction was achieved by the installation of a two-ton Dalkey granite foundation stone by Lord Mayor of Dublin Peter Paul McSwiney (a distant relative of O'Connell's).
 Delegations from all over Ireland were in attendance at the ceremony.
 The delegates from Belfast were mobbed by Orangemen on their return home followed by "days of sectarian riots" in the city, according to a 1969 article by The Irish Independent.